llimllib/limbo/README.md

 * -c: Run a single command.
 * --database, -d: Where to store the limbo sqlite3 database.
 Defaults to limbo.sqlite3.
 * --pluginpath, -pp: The path where limbo should look to find its plugins (defaults to /plugins).
+* --botname: Prints the user-name associated with SLACK_TOKEN (as reported by Slack `auth.test` endpoint).

 ## Environment Variables